monalisasilvab/monalisasilvab/README.md

 🎓 Computer engineering student at the Federal University of Ceara <p>
 💡 Passionate about technology and software development <p>
-🔬 Interests: Data analysis and web development <p>
+🔬 Interests: Data analysis and software development <p>

 ## 🌐 Socials: